 Lowrimore, who died in 2001, was an outstanding Florence leader who distinguished himself through his banking career, civic involvement, and commitment to his community and FMU.
 A regional president of BB&T, he was chairman of FMU’s Capital Campaign Steering Committee at the time of his death.

 The podium has a built-in touch screen, on which professors can make notations using a stylus.
-Presenters can also hook up a laptop computer or use the podium’s overhead projector to present information on the large projection screen.
+Presenters can also hook up a laptop computer to use the podium’s overhead projector to present information on the large projection screen.

 A portion of the $500,000 gift also went toward construction of a fountain in the center mall area of campus.
 The 25-ft. diameter fountain has 40 jets spraying water eight feet high.
 Sidewalks around the fountain have been reworked and lighting and landscaping have been added.